isomerpages/nlb-eyeonasia/_china-know-overview/06-china-belt-road-initiative.md

 Read about China’s foreign policy under President Xi Jinping’s rule, which has emboldened China to take an unprecedented lead to galvanise global cooperation under the Belt and Road initiative.

-Retrieved from EBSCOHost Academic Search Premier. *(myLibrary ID is required to access this database.)*
+Retrieved from EBSCOHost Academic Search Complete. *(myLibrary ID is required to access this database.)*

 <img src="/images/resources/Database 1.jpg" style="width:180px;" />